jehartzog/jehartzog.github.io/_posts/2018-02-15-aws-vs-galaxy-for-meteor-hosting.markdown

 I've offered detailed feedback to the Galaxy support team and given all I can to try to help them improve what they offer, but while always polite they have always seem uninterested in major improvements.

-While I've never spoken to anybody at AWS, it's because I've never needed to; their solutions just work, are incredible reliable, and if AWS goes down, so does most of the internet so your clients won't really blame you.
+While I've never spoken to anybody at AWS, it's because I've never needed to; their solutions just work, are incredibly reliable, and if AWS goes down, so does most of the internet so your clients won't really blame you.
 For my future projects I'll definitely be biased towards using the stronger 'general-purpose' cloud providers (AWS, DO, GCP, Azure) rather than specialty providers who wrap up the service with their own opaque framework.